busarm/busarm-oauth/README.md

 - Set up Environment Variables
   - Ensure `.env` file exists.
 If not run copy `.env.example` to `.env`
   - Ensure `.env` file is populated with the corrent details
-- Start Local Server (Wecari Oauth)
+- Start Local Server (Busarm Oauth)
   - Run `docker-compose up` or `docker-compose up --scale oauth-php=<NUMBER_OF_INSTANCES>`
 - For First time Deployment:
 - Set up database (After Starting Local Server)
-  - Before Starting Server - Generate Oauth Client Credentials for Wecari API and add to the `.env` file.
-Use `Wecari Oauth` console commands.
+  - Before Starting Server - Generate Oauth Client Credentials for Busarm API and add to the `.env` file.
+Use `Busarm Oauth` console commands.
   - After Starting Server - Login to the database using the default mysql credentials in the `docker-compose.yml` file.
   - After Starting Server - If database ddl hasn't been automaticaly deployed, run the database ddl sql scripts in the `database` folder.
 - Set Up Local Server